danforthcenter/plantcv/docs/psII_tutorial.md

 ### Running A Workflow

+The example workflow below utilizes a CropReporter dataset that utilized the Fv/Fm, Fq'/Fm', and NPQ measurement protocols, but workflows could also be designed to analyze data with fewer protocols enabled.

-To run a PSII workflow over a single PSII image set (3 images) there are 4 required inputs:
+To run this workflow over a single dataset there are 2 required inputs:

-1.  **Image 1:** Fdark/null image.
-2.  **Image 2:** Fmin image.
-3.  **Image 3:** Fmax image.
-5.  **Output directory:** If debug mode is set to 'print' output images from each step are produced.
+1.  **Metadata File:** PSII_HDR.INF (also requires a PSII_PSD.DAT and PSII_PSL.DAT to be stored at the same location)
+2.  **Output directory:** Location where output images (if any) will be saved

 This tutorial shows an example workflow for fluorescence images taken with the [CropReporter system](https://www.phenovation.com/cropreporter/).
-CropReporter images are stored in .DAT files where multiple frames are stored into a single file.
-Users with different data formats can still analyze fluorescence images by reading in individual images for each.
-Image sets that don't have an `fdark` frame can create a null image of the same size with `np.zeros`.
+CropReporter images are stored in a metadata (.INF) file and .DAT files where multiple frames are stored into a single file.

 Optional Inputs:

+*  **Writeimg Flag:** Enables saving output images, where applicable
 *  **Debug Flag:** Prints or plots (if in Jupyter or have x11 forwarding on) an image at each step

 Sample command to run a workflow on a single PSII image set: